mohammedsalah1/Front-end-coding-guidelines/README.md

 1. Does the code work?
 2. Description of the project status is included.
 3. Code is easily understand.
-4. Code is written following the coding standarts/guidelines (React in our case).
+4. Code is written following the coding standarts/guidelines.
 5. Code is in sync with existing code patterns/technologies.
 6. DRY.
 Is the same code duplicated more than twice?
 7. Can the code be easily tested (don't forget about React components)?